MicrosoftDocs/azure-docs/articles/machine-learning/service/concept-accelerate-with-fpgas.md

 In current preview, Brainwave is limited for the TensorFlow deployment and the ResNet50-based neural networks on Intel FPGA hardware for image classification and recognition.
 There are plans to support more gallery models and other frameworks.

-The following scenarios are two real-world Brainwave:
+The following scenarios use FPGA on Project Brainwave architecture:

 - Automated optical inspection system.
 See [Real-time AI: Microsoft announces preview of Project Brainwave](https://blogs.microsoft.com/ai/build-2018-project-brainwave/).
 - Land cover mapping.
 See [How to Use FPGAs for Deep Learning Inference to Perform Land Cover Mapping on Terabytes of Aerial Images](https://blogs.technet.microsoft.com/machinelearning/2018/05/29/how-to-use-fpgas-for-deep-learning-inference-to-perform-land-cover-mapping-on-terabytes-of-aerial-images/).

 ## How to create an FPGA service?

-The following is the high-level flow of creating an image recognition service using ResNet50 as a featurizer:
+The following is the high-level flow of creating an image recognition service in Azure using ResNet50 as a featurizer:

 1. ResNet50 is already deployed in Brainwave.
 You need to build other graphs (date input, classification, and so on) with TensorFlow, and define a pipeline (input -> featurize -> classify) using a service definition json file.
 Compress the definition and graphs into a zip file, and upload the zip file to Azure Blob storage.
 2. Register the model using Azure ML Model Management API with the zip file in the Blob storage.